Vieiraork/CSV-Reader-and-Writer/README.md

         csv_file.close()
   ```
 3. In **File.py** inside of write function you have to edit the vaiables to set the structure of your file
-  1. Here you change the number of attributes to insert in writerow function
   ```
         def write(self):
           name = input('Type your name: ')